openshift-labs/lab-mysql-operator/workshop/content/exercises/04-operator-at-work.md

 ---
-Title: Connecting to the MySQL Cluster
+Title: The Operator at Work
 PrevPage: 03-cluster-on-cluster
 NextPage: 05-connect-to-cluster
 ---

-## Operator at Work

 ### Scaling the pxc